-If you have been join in on my course, so far you would have learned how to choose the perfect colour pallet and how to create a mood board for each and every room.
+If you have following my course, so far you would have learned how to choose the perfect colour pallet and how to create a mood board for each and every room.
 Now we are focusing on styling your home with intention which is all about nailing the perfect aesthetic for your home.

 STYLING YOUR HOME WITH INTENTION

-It’s easy to be tempted to rush to finish decorating project buy buying things like sofas or furniture just to get the job done (even I have been guilty of that).
-The problem with rushed purchases is as quickly as we fall in love with them, we just as quickly grow to hate them.
+It’s easy to rush a decorating project in a hurry to finish.
+The problem with rushed purchases is as quickly as we fall in love with them, we grow just as quickly to hate them.

 And this is what styling your home with intention is all about – small considered decisions that transform a house into a home.
 Love and care will create a space that you will retreat to time and time again.

 Look At Your Home Through The Eyes Of An Interior Stylist

 Before you start transforming a space, view your home from all angles.
 Stop and notice what the first impress your home gives as you walk through the door.
-Stand in corners, turn lights on and off, open and shut the doors.
-Get to know your home inside out, and discover what looks great, and what doesn’t work for your home.
+Stand in corners, turn lights on and off, open and shut the doors – that way you will get to know your home inside out.
+You’ll discover what looks great and what doesn’t work for your home.

-When you come to styling your home, try visualising your interior as a film set where objects, like your art and furniture are not static and can be freely moved around your home to make way for new pieces or reflect a shift in your interior style.
-Nothing is static.
+When you come to styling your home, see your objects and collections (like your art and furniture) not as static things but items that can be freely moved around your home to reflect a shift in your interior style.

-As you play with things around you home, you’ll start to reclaim the space, find out new ways to make the areas work better for you – and free up your home.
+As you play with your belongings in you home styling, you’ll start to reclaim the space, find out new ways to make the areas work better for you – and free up your home.

 ‘Take time out to absorb what is it you love and what makes you feel disconnected from in your home.
 Breaking down your home into areas, will help you move forward when styling your home’

 When I walk into a magazine set, I make lots of small decisions on how to arrange the furniture, how to display art and how to fill the space with colour.
-Take a look at this short film from my cover shoot with Good Homes which will give you a good idea of what I do on a shoot.
+Take a look at this short film from my cover shoot with Good Homes which will give you a good idea of how I style on cover shoot.
 This is what I want you to try out in your own home – this sense of playfulness with your belongings.

 Seek Interior Inspiration Everywhere, And I Mean Everywhere

 When looking for interior inspiration, don’t feel confined to instagram, magazines or Pinterest.
-Although a great resource, they can be an echo-chamber of ideas and be very much based on fast-fashion which doesn’t always work for everyone.
+Although great resources, they can be an echo-chamber of ideas and be very much based on fast-trends which doesn’t always work for every home.